duojs/duo/Readme.md

 ### i.
 Proof of concepts

-As developers, often times we need to test out an idea or isolate a bug.
+As developers, we often we need to test out an idea or isolate a bug.
 One of the big issues with existing package managers is that you cannot take your package manager with you without setting up whole lot of boilerplate.
-Duo removes this boilerplate and lets you include your packages right in the source code.
+Duo removes this boilerplate and lets you include your packages right in your source code.

 ```js
 var events = require('component/events');